Kzax01/AWS-Security-Aerosecure/AWS Key Management Service (KMS)/README.md

-# 🚀 AeroSecure Scenario: Creating and Securing Customer Managed Keys with AWS KMS
+# 📌 How to use AWS KMS : Creating and Securing Customer Keys

 Welcome to the exciting world of cloud security!

 ---

-## 🛰 Context
+## 🚀 AeroSecure Scenario: Creating and Securing Customer Managed Keys with AWS KMS

 At **AeroSecure**, security teams have identified that some files stored in **Amazon S3** are not adequately protected due to the lack of default encryption methods.
 The mission is to create a **customer-managed key** in **AWS KMS**, configure it as the default encryption method for a specific S3 bucket, and then implement a secure key lifecycle management process.